coderyeasin/astro-test/src/pages/posts/en/request-a-virtual-debit-card.md

 ---
 layout: ../../../layouts/BlogPostLayout.astro
-title: Request a virtual debit card
-slug: request-a-virtual-debit-card
 question1: what is Tweeq?
+slug: request-a-virtual-debit-cards
+question2: Financial technology company?
 answer1: Tweeq is a Saudi financial technology company
-question2: Financial technology company?
 answer2: created to contribute to building a thriving digital financial sector
+title: Request a virtual debit cards
 category: Payments
 ---
 **Tweeq is a Saudi financial technology company**